TFS Gulf

 • Dallas-based private equity firm Trinity Hunt Partners ($2 billion in assets under management) invested in the “advisory business of MarksNelson” (an Accounting, tax, and advisory firm based in Kansas City).

-• This led to the inception of Springline Advisory.
+• This led to the inception of Springline Advisory, a business advisory platform, focused on building and scaling high-performing accounting and advisory firms.

-Within the first year, it added several other “founding firms” to the roster, including:
+Within the first two years, it added several other firms to the roster, including:

 Services: